-The bar chart and table provide some indication of the risks of investing in the Fund by showing changes in the Predecessor Fund's performance.
-The Fund has adopted the historical performance of the Predecessor Fund as a result of the reorganization of the Predecessor Fund into the Fund on January 19, 2024 (the "Reorganization").
+The bar chart and table provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance.
+The Fund has adopted the historical performance of the Regan Total Return Income Fund, a series of the Trust for Advised Portfolios (the "Predecessor Fund"), as a result of the reorganization of the Predecessor Fund into the Fund on January 19, 2024 (the "Reorganization").
 Prior to the Reorganization, the Fund was a "shell" fund with no assets and had not yet commenced operations.
-The Predecessor Fund was also advised by the Adviser and had the same investment objective and strategies as the Fund.
+The Predecessor Fund was also advised by the Advisor and had the same investment objective and strategies as the Fund.
+The performance information presented for periods prior to January 19, 2024 is the performance of the Predecessor Fund.

-The bar chart shows the Predecessor Fund's performance from year to year for Institutional Class shares.
-The table illustrates how the Predecessor Fund's average annual returns for the periods indicated compare with those of a broad measure of market performance.
-The Predecessor Fund's past performance, before and after taxes, does not necessarily indicate how the Fund will perform in the future.
+The bar chart shows the Fund's and Predecessor Fund's performance from year to year for Institutional Class shares.
+The table illustrates how the Fund's and Predecessor Fund's average annual returns for the periods indicated compare with those of a broad measure of market performance.
+The Fund's and Predecessor Fund's past performance, before and after taxes, does not necessarily indicate how the Fund will perform in the future.
 Updated performance information is posted on the Fund's website at www.reganfunds.com or by calling the Fund toll-free at 888-44-REGAN (888-447-3426).